 Students also need to note that they bear the full risk in relation to loss of access to clinical placements/externship and the University will not be liable if an agency withdraws access to a clinical placement/externship because of the actions or omissions of a student.

 UC pre-placement requirements – e.g. vaccines, manual handling, police checks etc.

 As part of this unit, students are required to undertake a professional placement.
 Students must complete their pre-placement requirements before being able to undertake a professional placement.
 Pre-placement requirements are to be uploaded to InPlace.
 After these requirements are completed (uploaded to InPlace and verified (green status), students will be allocated to a Professional Placement as required by their course of study.

 Please refer to Canvas for details of pre-placement requirements and due dates.

-A student who has not met preplacement requirements by the specified due date will not be allocated a placement.
+A student who has not met preplacement requirements and documentation by the specified due date will not be allocated a placement.
 This will result in a fail grade for the unit.